boumhamdifatima/WorkshopReservation/README.md

 ## Install

-1- Clone this repository on your local machine: git clone https://github.com/boumhamdifatima/WorkshopReservation 2- Import the project into your IDE.
+1. Clone this repository on your local machine:

+   git clone https://github.com/boumhamdifatima/WorkshopReservation

+2. Import the project into your IDE.

-3- Configure your database by modifying the application.properties file to add your database connection information.
+3. Configure your database by modifying the `application.properties` file to add your database connection information.

-4- Run the application
+4. Run the application.

-5- Access the application in your browser at the following address: http://localhost:8080
+5. Access the application in your browser at the following address: [http://localhost:8080](http://localhost:8080)

 ## Features